15 Unmissable Things to Do in LA at Night

 The city is busy with activities all night long including nightclubs, night tours, ghost hunting walks, and even some museums that are open in the evenings.
 The daytime activities are so different from the nighttime activities, you will often see a completely different group of people out at night.
-Plus, downtown LA is full of parks, pubs, and parties to enjoy - if you're wondering how you should travel around the city, drop your bags in one of our LA luggage storage locations and check out our guide to getting around LA for more ideas.
+Plus, downtown LA is full of parks, pubs, and parties to enjoy - if you're wondering how you should travel around the city, drop your bags in one of our Los Angeles luggage storage locations and check out our guide to getting around LA for more ideas.

 Santa Monica Pier